pronovic/banner/README.md

 developer and I run Debian on all of my machines, so I don't actually use this code on a regular basis any more.

+Yeah, yeah, this IS a pretty simple program, and it doesn't really need a GNU autoconf setup and all that stuff - it's just ANSI C.  This just gave me an excuse to learn autoconf...
+These days, I maintain it for the sake of nostalgia. ;)

 ## History

 When I first wrote this code back in the late 1990s, the Linux world was a